icopy-site/awesome-cn/docs/awesome/awesome-gdpr.md

 ## License
 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, Harald O. Bakke has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Oppoverbakke has waived all copyright and related or neighboring rights to this work.